 Postbac students are expected to make steady progress in their fulfillment of the premedical sciences curriculum, taking courses in the sequence prescribed by the program.
-Acceptance to medical school and to other health professional schools is extremely competitive; students in the Postbac Program are expected to maintain a minimum grade point average of 3.0.
-According to national statistics compiled by the Association of American Medical Colleges, students admitted to medical school in recent years have a mean grade point average of 3.6 in science courses.
+Acceptance to medical school and to other health professional schools is extremely competitive; students in the Postbac Program are expected to maintain a competitive grade point average.
+For example, according to national statistics compiled by the Association of American Medical Colleges, students admitted to medical school in recent years have a mean grade point average of 3.7 in science courses.

 Policies concerning registration, class attendance, academic progress, adding or dropping courses, grades, incompletes, academic integrity, academic grievances, leaves of absence, withdrawals, and medical leaves are found in the Academic Policies section of the Postbac Premed website.
-Students are expected to familiarize themselves with these policies and procedures and to adhere to deadlines published therein.
+Students are expected to familiarize themselves with these policies and procedures and to adhere to the requirements, policies, and deadlines published therein.
 The Postbaccalaureate Premedical Committee on Academic Standing ("the Premedical Committee") considers appeals and reviews petitions from students for incompletes, re-enrollment, and exceptions to Postbac Premed Program policies.